vedph/gve-doc/docs/model/limerick.md

 155x5="owls" [*log="owls for crows" *version^="beta" x="195" y="195" style="font-size:28px;fill:red"]
 ```

 To view their result we can look at the snapshot view.
-Here, we also add a background image from some URL (e.g. <http://www.fusisoft.it/xfer/limerick.png>), so that we can see the facsimile behind our snapshot.
-To this end, we set these background image parameters:

-- width: 670 (this is simply the image's width)
-- height: 381 (this is simply the image's height)
-- opacity = 0.5.

-The snapshot view shows our result for the output of the last operation in the set (`v5`):
+This shows our result for the output of the last operation in the set (`v5`):

 ![snapshot view](img/limerick-view1.png)